dprog-philippe-docourt/django-qr-code/README.md

 The default settings protect the URLs that serve images against external requests, and thus against possibly easy DOS attacks.
 However, if you are interested in providing those images as a service, there is a setting named `ALLOWS_EXTERNAL_REQUESTS_FOR_REGISTERED_USER` to open access to some controlled users.
-This setting tells who can bypass the random token protection.
+This setting tells who can bypass the url signature token.
 It can be a boolean value used for any authenticated user, or a callable that takes a user as only parameter.
 Note that setting this option to `True` will only accept authenticated users.
 However, setting this option to a callable that always return `True` (even for anonymous users) will allow anyone to access those URLs from outside your Django app.

 Here are the available settings to manage the protection for served images: